Last Updated on September 29, 2025, by David

 Opt for products that are both gentle and effective.
 Look for labels that indicate “stone-safe,” “non-acidic,” or “pH-neutral.”
 In Surrey, where eco-conscious living is increasingly popular, many homeowners prefer biodegradable cleaners that are safe for both pets and children.

-Refrain from using multi-surface cleaners containing bleach, ammonia, or citrus extracts, as these can strip away sealants and etch the terracotta, leaving it susceptible to future staining.
+Please refrain from using multi-surface cleaners containing bleach, ammonia, or citrus extracts, as these can strip away sealants and etch the terracotta, leaving it susceptible to future staining.

 What Should Be Avoided: Harsh Chemicals and Steam Cleaning